ryansnorek/rex/README.md

 ### Introduction

 This is a full-stack application for collecting and sharing movie and show recommendations with friends.
-The frontend for this application was built using **React** with **Redux/thunk** for state management.
+Users can create an account, browse trending shows, and search for content or friends to connect with.
+The frontend for this application was built using **React**.
 The backend was built with **Node, Express, and Postgres**.
 The repo can be found here https://github.com/ryansnorek/rexy-backend

+### Engineering Notes
+#### Frontend
+- [ ] Redux w/ thunk middleware for state management
+- [ ] Custom hooks for phone input mask, forms, search bar, etc
+- [ ] React Router for page navigation
+- [ ] Responsive design CSS for mobile and tablet devices

+#### Backend
+- [ ] Authentication / Authorization w/ JSON web token
+- [ ] Schemas built with Knex js
+- [ ] REST API deployed using Heroku
+- [ ] Password encryption with bcrypt js

+### Sources
+- [ ] Content: www.themoviedb.org API
+- [ ] Icons: https://www.flaticon.com - Authors: smashicons, freepik